I first played solo in concert, I think, in 1982 at the Workers' Music Association, Notting Hill.

-To quote from a 1998 essay the magazine Rubberneck requested:
+To quote from a 1998 Rubberneck.

 "After a few concerts I'd learnt a lot about making connections - but had also noticed recognisable pieces beginning to develop.
 I quite liked this, but worried about what it meant for long-term solo work.
 For a while, I almost envied composers; able to wrap up a piece, send it out into the world, and move on to the next.
-But a lot of the pleasure in giving solo concerts is connected to the hope of finding, spontaneously, some music you didnt really know about beforehand.
+But a lot of the pleasure in giving solo concerts is connected to the hope of finding, spontaneously, some music you didn't really know about beforehand.
 Playing pieces is too close to playing routines and a concert is an opportunity for much more.
 As a live performer, improvising usually just feels better - less acting, less theatre, and more chance for a little magic.
-By way of a bonus, this means engaging with what Derek Bailey has described as a search for whatever is endlessly variable.
+By way of a bonus, this means engaging with what Derek Bailey described as a "search for whatever is endlessly variable".

 Whilst still close to my feelings about solo concerts - another side has been to develop compositional ideas for CD: from the 1992 multitracks on Thirteen Friendly Numbers to the microphone-based work on Invisible Ear.